VadimLevo/CUE-Master-Editor/README.md

 <a name="english"></a>
 ## 🇺🇸 CUE Master Editor
 A powerful, zero-dependency, single-file web application for creating, editing, merging, and repairing CUE sheets.
-Designed primarily for audio engineers, collectors, and digital archivers.
 It runs 100% locally in your browser.

 ### ✨ Key Features
 * **Zero Dependencies:** No installations, no server uploads.
 Your files never leave your computer.